geotrellis/geotrellis.github.com/gettingstarted/index.md

 - Parallelizing geoprocessing operations to take full advantage of multi-core architecture

-GeoTrellis is a project of Azavea (www.azavea.com), and was written by Josh Marcus (jmarcus@azavea.com) and Erik Osheim (eosheim@azavea.com).
-Please contact us if you have any questions!

 #### Features

 - GeoTrellis is designed to help a developer create simple, standard REST